 - The School promotes an ethos of good behaviour where pupils treat each other with respect at all times, inside and outside of School; - All new pupils (including boarders and EYFS pupils) are briefed thoroughly on the School's expected standards of behaviour.
 They are told what to do if they encounter bullying.
 We guarantee that those who report bullying in good faith will not be punished and will be supported; - We use appropriate assemblies to explain the School's policy on bullying.
-Our PSHE programme is structured to give pupils an awareness of their social and moral responsibilities as they progress through the School.
+As a Catholic school, we align bullying prevention with Catholic teachings on respect, dignity, and reconciliation.
+Our religious education and pastoral care unites to reinforce the importance of treating everyone with kindness and respect. - Our PSHE programme is structured to give pupils an awareness of their social and moral responsibilities as they progress through the School.
 The programme is structured to enforce messages about community involvement and taking care of each other.
-It focuses on the importance of equality and diversity and pupils are encouraged to avoid prejudicial and exclusionary language; - Other lessons highlight the issue of bullying and reinforce this message by developing social skills and by teaching moral and spiritual values that show bullying to be unacceptable; - All of our pupils are encouraged to tell any member of staff at once if they are being bullied, or if they know or suspect that bullying is taking place; - All boarders know how to report anxieties to their Houseparent or to another member of the boarding team; - The School buildings and all of our boarding houses display advice on where pupils can seek help, including details of confidential help lines and websites where they can connect with external specialists, such as ChildLine and our Independent Listener;

-• The School does not tolerate peer-group "initiation ceremonies" or hazing rituals designed to cause pain, anxiety or humiliation to pupils, and all staff remain alert to such actions.
+It focuses on the importance of equality and diversity and pupils are encouraged to avoid prejudicial and exclusionary language; - The School promotes positive online behaviour through Computing lessons.
+Pupils are required to read and sign an acceptable usage policy.
+This is reinforced and explained within the lessons. - Other lessons highlight the issue of bullying and reinforce this message by developing social skills and by teaching moral and spiritual values that show bullying to be unacceptable; - All of our pupils are encouraged to tell any member of staff at once if they are being bullied, or if they know or suspect that bullying is taking place; - All boarders know how to report anxieties to their Houseparent or to another member of the boarding team; - The School buildings and all of our boarding houses display advice on where pupils can seek help, including details of confidential help lines and websites where they can connect with external specialists, such as ChildLine, The Children's Commissioner and our Independent Person; - The School does not tolerate peer-group "initiation ceremonies" or hazing rituals designed to cause pain, anxiety or humiliation to pupils, and all staff remain alert to such actions.